maidell/maidell/README.md

 ## Hi, I'm Mateus Maidel
 ## Welcome to my GitHub profile!

 :house: I live in Curitiba - PR
 :school: I study Software Engineering at 42 São Paulo
 :school: I study Systems Analysis and Development at UFPR
 :office: I was a FrontEnd developer at MPS Informática
 :office: I was an intern in the Infrastructure sector at Sysmex Brasil
 :raising_hand: I did voluntary work for 2 years in a Junior IT Company at UFPR
+👨‍🏫 i'm a development teacher in the state of PR

 ##### Passionate about learning.